maharajanm/MaharajanM/README.md

 🌱 Focus area is scaling the systems and converting monolith to microservices architecture

-🌱 Using tools like Docker, K8s, and using Redis cache, Rabbit MQ, Vault, and so on
+🌱 Using tools like Docker, K8s, Redis cache, Rabbit MQ.

-🌱 Seasonal ReactJS developer, interested in developing modern SPA pages
+🌱 Seasonal ReactJS developer, interested in developing modern web applications